Enhanced public key security for the McEliece cryptosystem: Attacks against the proposed cryptosystem

-In \cite{Peters2010}, it is shown that the speedups introduced in \cite{Bernstein2008} are efficient on very small fields.
+In \cite{Peters2010}, the algorithm is generalized to work over larger fields, and it is shown that the speedups introduced in \cite{Bernstein2008} are mostly efficient on very small fields.
 As it can be argued from the table available in \cite{Peters2010website}, for $q > 16$ the maximum values of the speedup parameters are $c=2$, $s=1$, where $c$ represents the number of columns to be changed in the case an iteration fails and $s$ is the number of rows in a single pre-sum ($1$ means no speedup).
 So, for large fields, these speedups are not relevant and the algorithm is quite similar to Stern's one.
 The difference relies on guessing not only $p$ error positions but also $p$ error values in the $k$ independent columns, due to the field cardinality.